Vuk97/nimbora-docs/docs/concepts/products/earn/pendle_lp_integration/01-etherfi.md

 Remember, holding Nimbora yield-bearing tokens gets points based on your balance.
 The more and longer you hold, the more points you accumulate.

-You can always check your leaderboard position and Nimbora points breakdown by clicking on ‘Points’ section in the upper right corner at app.nimbora.io
+You can always check your leaderboard position and Nimbora points breakdown by clicking on ‘Points’ section in the upper left corner at app.nimbora.io

 ![Untitled](../../../../../static/content/strategy_npeeth/npeeth_points.png)